This is our review of the American Express Preferred Rewards Gold (Amex Gold) credit card.

 In May 2021, American Express launched a great new Gold benefit.
 You receive £120 of Deliveroo credit each year.

 This arrives in the form of 2 x £5 credits each month.
-You receive £5 cashback each time a Deliveroo order is charged to your Gold card.
-There is no minimum spend, so a £5 order will be effectively free.
+You receive £5 cashback each time a Deliveroo order for £5+ is charged to your Gold card, up to £10 of credit per month.

 10,000 bonus points each year: